zmnix/lukittu/README.md

 Lukittu uses a pnpm workspace monorepo structure with the following packages:

-- `apps/next`: The Next.js frontend application
+- `apps/web`: The core Next.js application
+- `apps/bot`: Lukittu's Discord bot
-- `packages/prisma`: Shared Prisma schema and client
+- `packages/shared`: Shared code and utilities

 To get started with the project locally, follow the steps below: